 a.
 Total hours worked each workday and each workweek;

 c.
 Regular hourly pay rate for any week when overtime is worked;

 d.
 Total overtime pay for the workweek.

-2. All non-exempt employees must use the University’s record keeping system (or another WSU Human Resources/Payroll Office approved record keeping system) to record number of hours worked.
-Non-exempt employees should record the number of hours worked each day.
+2. All non-exempt and admin non-exempt employees must use the University’s record keeping system (or another WSU Human Resources/Payroll Office approved record keeping system) to record number of hours worked.
+Non-exempt and admin non-exempt employees should record the number of hours worked each day.
 Hours worked must be submitted weekly by the employee and approved weekly by the supervisor.

 Weber State University supports breastfeeding mothers through provision of appropriate break times, spaces for lactation, and breast milk storage, as further described herein.